Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 \subsection{The model}

-We consider a prototype model for the genealogies of a large population divided into $d$ colonies, where $d\in\Nb$ will remain fixed throughout the manuscript.
-The model takes the form of a structured coalescent that evolves according to the following principles.
-Within a colony, blocks coalesce as in Kingman's coalescent (i.e. at a constant rate per pair of blocks), while blocks can also migrate between colonies at rates proportional to a scaling parameter $K$.
-The aim of this article is to analyze the effect of sample size $N_K$ in the corresponding ancestral structures, at small times, as $K\to\infty$. \\
+We consider a structured coalescent with $d$ colonies, where $d \in \mathbb{N}$ is fixed throughout the manuscript.
+The process evolves as follows.
+Within each colony, blocks coalesce as in Kingman’s coalescent (i.e. at a constant rate per pair), and blocks migrate between colonies at rates proportional to a scaling parameter $K$.
+As shown, for example, in \cite{nordborg1997structured}, such models arise naturally as genealogies of population-level systems.
+Although we use the terminology of “colonies”, the same model also describes a multi-type population, with types playing the role of colonies; migration then corresponds to mutation, and coalescence occurs within types exactly as within colonies.
+The aim of this article is to analyze how the sample size $N_K$ affects the corresponding ancestral structures at small times as $K \to \infty$. \\

 Let us now formalize the previous description.
 Each individual in the population is identified by a unique number in $[N_K]\coloneqq\{1,\ldots,N_K\}$; each colony is identified by a unique number in $[d]$, which we will often refer to as a color.
-The state of the system is encoded by a structured partition as defined below.
+The state of the system is encoded by a colored partition as defined below.